tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

             \ x -> husk == x
 {% endhighlight %}

-The `main` function is only there so the test can be run by itself.
-You'll probably never do that because HSpec can automatically discover and run your tests.
+HSpec can automatically discover and run your tests.
 All you need is a top-level entry point with the `hspec-discover` GHC preprocessor.

 {% highlight hs %}